nh0627/react-blog/_posts/2018-12-19-component-prop2.markdown

 categories: udemy-react
 tags: react
 ---

-<p class="intro"><span class="dropcap">A</span> React app usually has one App component as the root/top one.
-Then it can contain children components that we can reuse as many as we want into a parent component and configure/customize them with props as below.  </p>
+A React app usually has one App component as the root/top one.
+Then it can contain children components that we can reuse as many as we want into a parent component and configure/customize them with props as below.

 #### Add components over components
 {% highlight javascript  %}